Akiren7/Road-Detection-Segmentation---Pytorch-UNet-Model/README.md

 ## Installation & Requirements

-To run this project, you need Python 3.8+ and the following libraries: pip install torch torchvision Pillow numpy matplotlib
+To run this project, you need Python 3.8+ and the following libraries:
+   '''text
+   pip install torch torchvision Pillow numpy matplotlib

 ## Visual Results
 Below are sample predictions from the validation set showing the original image, the predicted binary mask, and the overlay.